Ms Anne Hewitt

 ARC Discovery Project ‘Work Experience: Labour Law at the Boundary of Work and

-2016: Chief investigator (with Damian Oliver, Paula McDonald, and Andrew Stewart), Department of Employment Grant ‘Unpaid work experience survey 2016' (2016)
+2016: Chief investigator (with Damian Oliver, Paula McDonald, and Andrew Stewart), Department of Employment Grant ‘Unpaid work experience in Australia: Prevalence, nature and Impact'

 2015-2016: Chief investigator (with Mary Heath, Mark Israel, Alex Steel, Kate Galloway and Natalie Skead) OLT Innovation and Development Project 'Smart Casual: Promoting Excellence in Sessional Teaching in Law', ID14-4320